0974201/werkplaats-5/README.md

 4. Press the `Execute node` button to test the node and to output data.
 The integer in the result column is the number of members in the group chat your inserted Chat ID corresponds with.
     ![Telegram Counter example output data](assets/outputdemo.png)

+## Logging

+Basic logging is implemented in the node code.
+Logs are printed in the same terminal as your active n8n session.

+### Possibilities

+* Get parameters when all input is valid;
+* Get log when `operation` does not equal `'countMembers'`;

+### Limitations

+It seems impossible to undermine the built-in error handling of n8n.
+We were limited to JavaScript's `console.debug`.

+* No log when "Chat ID" is empty or has not enough characters;
+* No log when `resource` does not equal `'chat'`;
+* No log with the caught error.

 ## Resources

 *   [n8n community nodes documentation](https://docs.n8n.io/integrations/community-nodes/)